Director: Stephen Rush, professor, Department of Performing Arts Technology

-Students from music, art, engineering and dance have made up the Digital Music Ensemble (DME) directed by Stephen Rush for the last 25 years.
+Students from music, art, engineering and dance have made up the Digital Music Ensemble (DME) for the last 25 years.
 Students work to collaborate in the creation of new works, or perform innovative music/art works from the past, works largely ignored by mainstream academe.
 DME delves into the intricacies and problems of “Performance Art” or “Telepresence/Telematic” performance (performance with other musicians via the Internet).
-Annually, DME creates a project called Gypsy Pond Music, which is a site-specific work taking place at the U-M School of Music Pond.
-The work often utilizes advanced technologies to create a natural/un-natural landscape of sound and sight, all informed by deep study of comparative mythology involving the labyrinth.
+Annually through 2016, DME created a project called Gypsy Pond Music, a site-specific work taking place at the U-M School of Music Pond.
+The work often utilized advanced technologies to create a natural/un-natural landscape of sound and sight, all informed by deep study of comparative mythology involving the labyrinth.
+The series will resume in fall 2019.

 What is Gypsy Pond?

-Gypsy Pond Music is an annual installation by the Digital Music Ensemble.
-Each fall, the class studies the meaning of labyrinths in various mythologies and religions.
-After each student creates and discusses the meaning of their own labyrinth, the class decides on major themes that resonate such as meaning, choice, destiny, etc. With those themes in mind, the students set out to create a visual and sonic installation to be featured on the pond for a week.
+Gypsy Pond Music is an annual installation (through 2016) by the Digital Music Ensemble.
+Each fall, the class studied the meaning of labyrinths in various mythologies and religions.
+After each student created and discussed the meaning of their own labyrinth, the class decided on major themes that resonated such as meaning, choice, destiny, etc. With those themes in mind, the students set out to create a visual and sonic installation to be featured on the pond for a week.
 These projects have varied wildly throughout the years, featuring everything from very literal labyrinths, MIDI ducks, giant tetrahedrons, to bowls of fire.
 Below are a selection of videos, images, and explanations of Gypsy Pond throughout the years.

 Gypsy Pond Music 2014 was called Tension Intention.
 Visually, it featured a large purple tetrahedron lit from within, with three yellow bands stretching out to the shore.
 Poetry was projected onto the pond at night.
 The bands were connected to tension sensors which influenced the mix and processing of layers of music created by a group of students within the class.